Coconut Flour Bread

 • Egg white and sesame seeds.
 For the golden topping.

-How to make bread with coconut flour?
+How to make bread with coconut flour

 The beauty of bread coconut flour is that even novices can make it taste like a pro.
 Just put a little effort, and the bread will taste heavenly.
 Ready to cook some up?
 Here you go!

-Start by adding the coconut flour, baking powder, salt, and psyllium husk in a bowl and stir together.
+Step 1- Blend the dry ingredients.
+Start by adding the coconut flour, baking powder, salt, and psyllium husk in a large bowl and stir together.
 Add butter to the dry ingredients and stir until it gets crumbly.

 dry ingredients.

+Step 2- whip eggs.
 Next, beat the eggs with an electric mixer until fluffy.
 It should take about 3-4 minutes.

 whipped eggs.

+Step 3- Combine.
 Now, add the apple cider vinegar and water to the beaten eggs and mix lightly.
 Add the dry ingredients and beat with the mixture until just combined.

 coconut flour bread batter.

+Step 4- Bake the bread.
 Now Your batter is ready to bake.
-Preheat the oven and line a small bread pan with parchment paper.
-Pour the batter into the pan and let it bake until the color gets brown.
+Preheat the oven and line a small loaf pan with parchment paper.
+Pour the batter into the prepared loaf pan and let it bake until the color gets brown.
 Now tent with foil and keep baking until a toothpick comes out clean.

 coconut flour bread pre-baked.

 Allow the bread to cool in the pan and lift it into a cooling rack.
-Cut it into pieces and enjoy it with the tea.

 • Ensure you fold eggs into the batter rather than stirring or beating while incorporating the eggs into other ingredients.
 This will make a smooth dough that bakes beautifully.